top of page

 10 Best MIT Summer Programs for High School Students

 MIT’s summer programs are an easy ‘yes’ because of the high-quality, rigorous academic experience that they provide.
-If MIT is your dream college, programs at MIT can be a good opportunity for you to test out ‘college fit’ and get to know MIT faculty, alumni, and current students personally.
+If MIT is your dream college, participating in MIT summer camps can be a good opportunity for you to test out ‘college fit’ and get to know MIT faculty, alumni, and current students personally.

 While some of these programs are highly selective - thus being a strong boost to college applications - others are less selective.
-In general, MIT is unique by mainly hosting highly selective summer camps (compared to more open enrollment options at Harvard, Yale, UPenn, and Columbia).
+In general, MIT is unique by mainly hosting highly selective MIT summer camps compared to more open enrollment options at Harvard, Yale, UPenn, and Columbia.

 Summer programs and good grades are not enough to get you into a great college.